gick/mobile-polymer-starter-2/README.md

 To take advantage of ReVeRIES starter kit you need to:

-1. Get a copy of the code.
+1. Get a copy of the code : git clone https://github.com/gick/revereries-project.git
-2. Install the dependencies if you don't already have them.
+2. Install the dependencies if you don't already have them : from the reveries-project directory,  $ npm install $ bower install
-3. Modify the application to your liking.
+3. Run the code locally : from the reveries-project directory, $ gulp serve, this will serve the website on port 8080
-4. Deploy your production code.
+4. Run the code for production : from the reveries-project directory $ gulp, this will create a /dist directory that you can serve using apache2 for example